Dean Wade scores 20 in fourth, Cavs rally to stun Celtics and end Boston's 11-game winning streak

 It was the latest stirring win at home for the Cavs, who beat Dallas last week on Max Strus's 60-foot shot at the buzzer.

+“He’s a multifaceted guy.
+He’s not just a spot-up shooter,” Cavs coach J.B.
+Bickerstaff said.
+"We know the things he can do defensively.
+But he has an offensive game and tonight he got it rolling.

+“But the belief, the confidence, that’s who Dean Wade is at his core.”

-Jarrett Allen added 21 points and Darius Garland 16 with 11 assists for the Cavs, who made eight of 11 3-pointers in the fourth.
-Reserve Georges Niang also made two big 3s in Cleveland's rally.
+Allen added 21 points and 12 rebounds and Garland had 16 points and 11 assists for the Cavs, who made eight of 11 3-pointers in the fourth.
+Reserve Georges Niang also made two big 3s to help fuel Cleveland's rally.

 Kristaps Porzingis scored 24 points and Jaylen Brown had 21 for Boston, which lost for the first time since Feb.
 1. The Celtics won three times by more than 40 points in that stretch.